Edit on GitHub

 Check Calibration Result

-After completing calibrations, run the step by step instructions below on Remote PC to check the calibration result.
+After completing calibration, follow the step by step instructions below on the Remote PC to check the calibration result.

 $ roslaunch turtlebot3_gazebo turtlebot3_autorace_2020.launch